 What is in it for Kenya?

 Kenyans are wondering what could make the Kenyan leadership accept such a risky undertaking.
-That is the challenge of hosting diseased foreigners at the risk of spreading the deadly virus to locals.
+That is the challenge of hosting diseased Americans at the risk of spreading the deadly virus to locals.
 And the answer seems to be “money”.

 Kenya’s current administration expects to receive around KSh.
 1.7 billion from the US government in return for the controversial Ebola quarantine center.
 Officially, it is said the money will help Kenya prepare to handle any potential Ebola cases.